HHK1/PryntTrimmerView/README.md

 Run `carthage update` to build the framework and drag the built PryntTrimmerView.framework into your Xcode project.

+#### Swift Version

-For swift 3 compatibility, you can use version 1.0.1 or below.
+Swift 3 compatibility:, use version 1.0.1 or below.
+Swift 4 compatibility: use version 2.*.*.
+Swift 4.2 compatibility: use version 3.*.*

 ## Usage

+:warning: _This library does not contain an API to crop or trim your video asset.
+You can find a possible implementation for this in the example pod, but the library only provides the UI._

 ### Trimming